Southern Man (song)

 "Southern Man" is a song by Canadian-American singer-songwriter Neil Young, from his album After the Gold Rush, released in 1970.
 An extended live version can be heard on the Crosby Stills Nash & Young album 4 Way Street.

 Description

-The lyrics of "Southern Man" describe the racism towards blacks in the American South.
+The lyrics of "Southern Man" describe the racism towards Black people in the American South.
 In the song, Young tells the story of a white man (symbolically the entire white South) and how he mistreated his slaves.
 Young pleadingly asks when the South will make amends for the fortunes built through slavery when he sings: